The End is Near?

 Having a bank account allow you to move money quickly between countries in your own name, but an offshore brokerage account allows you to perform some of the other tactics listed in this article.

 Also, the rate of taxation, depending on where your brokerage account is located and which markets you trade on, can be entirely different.

 17. Buy value, but don’t try to time the market

 Timing the market is something that is almost impossible.
 People often use the term “catching a falling knife” to refer to trying to time when to buy a stock.
 However, if a stock is undervalued, then it is a good time to buy.
 How do you know if a stock is undervalued?
-There are a confluence of factors to consider, but one of the simplest way is to look at stocks that are valued at less than book value.
+There is a confluence of factors to consider, but one of the simplest ways is to look at stocks that are valued at less than book value.

 Warren Buffett’s mentor Benjamin Graham is the quintessential value investor, and he suggests buying equities when they are undervalued based on certain criteria and simple tests.
 Some of his more popular methodologies include:

 a.
 Check the Current Ratio (current assets divided by current liabilities) to find companies with ratios over 1.50.
 Such companies have cash and other current assets and are more likely to weather declines in the economy.